opentripplanner/OpenTripPlanner/docs/Data-Sources.md

 At the core of OpenTripPlanner is a library of Java code that finds efficient paths through multi-modal transportation networks built from [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Main_Page) and [GTFS](https://developers.google.com/transit/gtfs/) data.
-It can also receive GTFS-RT (realtime) data.
+It can also receive GTFS-RT (real-time) data.

 In addition to GTFS, OTP can also load data in the Nordic Profile of Netex, the EU-standard transit